Isaiah 19:3

 Then the spirit of the Egyptians will be emptied out from among them, and I will frustrate their plans, so that they will resort to idols and spirits of the dead, to mediums and spiritists.

-Then the spirit of the Egyptians will be emptied out within them
+Then the spirit of the Egyptians will be emptied out from among them

 Persons / Places / Events